keliankaz/academic-profile/index.md

 Can we identify aftershocks in real time?
 In <a href="https://pubs.geoscienceworld.org/ssa/srl/article-abstract/doi/10.1785/0220200082/587937/Two-Foreshock-Sequences-Post-Gulia-and-Wiemer-2019?redirectedFrom=fulltext">__this study__</a>, I was interested to test whether b-value changes near the source of large mainshocks can be used as a diagnosis for an impending larger earthquake.

+What's next for earthquake statistics?
+An explosive growth in the scale and diversity of earthquake catalogs is yet to translate into improved earthquake forecasts.
+Capturing earthquake interactions through magnitude scaling, aftershock decay, productivity relationships and constant tectonic loading have been the de facto approach in earthquake forecasting for much of the last century.
+I am currently develloping approaches that voluminous earthquake catalogs in Southern California using a neural temporal point process model.
+We find that this appoach had demonstrated capabilities in recovering underlying structure from synthetic data and outperforming the standard model on forecasts in Southern California.

 ### Fault Zone Geomorphology

 <video